JasonBassoon/oldbrokenmain/SOC-Lab-Plan-Claude.md

 This is an optimized SOC lab implementation plan for your Dell XPS 9320 with 16 GB RAM running Ubuntu.
 This plan improves upon the baseline by adding phased deployment, resource optimization strategies, snapshot management, and comprehensive attack simulation scenarios.

+**Strategic Windows Delay:** Windows ISOs have time-limited evaluation licenses (180 days for Server, 90 days for Win10/11).
+This plan delays Windows downloads and deployment until Phase 5, allowing you to build and validate your core infrastructure (hypervisor, networking, SIEM, attack platform) first.
+This maximizes your Windows evaluation period and reduces pressure during the learning process.

 ## System Analysis

 ### Verified Hardware Capabilities